-In September 2023, the global landscape is marked by an alarming presence of terrorism linked to extreme right-wing ideologies.
+In January 2024, the global landscape was marked by an alarming presence of terrorism linked to extreme right-wing ideologies.
 This analysis underscores the paramount significance of this issue in the contemporary world order.

 Terrorism, irrespective of its ideological roots, has long posed a grave threat to international peace and security.
 Recent times, however, have witnessed a distinct shift in this threat landscape.
 The ascent of extreme right-wing terrorism has introduced a new layer of complexity to the global security equation.

 This report aims to provide a comprehensive analysis of extreme right-wing terrorism in January 2024, offering insights into its evolution, and current manifestations.
 By dissecting the trends, causative factors, and ramifications of this phenomenon, our objective is to foster awareness and inform policymaking while fostering international collaboration to counter this growing menace.